-2.0 Support available for students during the process of raising a concern
+2.0 Support available for students during the process of raising a concern harm to patients.

-It is recognised that raising a concern can be an uncomfortable experience for both staff and students.
-It is however important to recognise that failure to do so may result in unnecessary harm to patients.
 The university will undertake to ensure that support is available throughout this process.
 No detrimental action of any kind will be taken against a student making a complaint or raising an issue, provided that it is done in good faith and without malice.
 A malicious or vexatious complaint however, may result in disciplinary action.